 The book in a nutshell

 Now, bear with me here.
-Some of you might be recoiling in horror at the mention of a whole food, plant-based diet.
+Some of you might be recoiling in horror at the mention of a whole-food, plant-based diet.
 You might be thinking, “That’s something only weirdo Californian liberal tree-hugging tofu-eating hippies practice!”

 You should understand that I was raised in Texas where Bar-B-Q is more than food, it is a tradition.
 Family gatherings, holidays, and get-togethers are heavily centered around eating meat and lots of it!
-We love our brisket, steaks, sausage, Bar-B-Q sauce and more!
+We love our brisket, steaks, sausage, Bar-B-Q sauce, and more!

-I’ve lived both sides and I’ve studied the issue in-depth.
+I’ve lived on both sides and I’ve studied the issue in-depth.
 I’ve come to the conclusion that the “evils and designs which do and will exist in the hearts of conspiring men in the last days” have blinded a great many of us.
 Before you jump to conclusions or get all bent out of shape, please read the rest of my review with an open mind and let the Spirit guide you.
 If you don’t feel good about it, then stop reading, but if you feel that this is something you need to look into more, then keep reading.

-Discovering the Word of Wisdom promotes a whole food, plant-based diet as a way to live the Word of Wisdom as intended while seeking to address many concerns in 10 compelling chapters:
+Discovering the Word of Wisdom promotes a whole-food, plant-based diet as a way to live the Word of Wisdom as intended while seeking to address many concerns in 10 compelling chapters: